471143 Dziewanna

-It was discovered on 13 March 2010, by astronomers Andrzej Udalski, Scott Sheppard, Marcin Kubiak and Chad Trujillo at the Las Campanas Observatory in Chile.
-The discovery was made during the Polish OGLE project of Warsaw University.
-Based on its absolute magnitude and assumed albedo, it has a diameter of approximately 470 kilometers.
+Dziewanna was discovered on 13 March 2010 by astronomers Andrzej Udalski, Scott Sheppard, Marcin Kubiak and Chad Trujillo at the Las Campanas Observatory in Chile.
+Based on its absolute magnitude and assumed albedo, it is estimated to have a diameter of approximately 470 kilometers.

-It was named after Devana (Polish form: Dziewanna), a Slavic goddess of the wilderness, forests and the hunt.
+On 25 September 2018, it was named after Devana (Polish form: Dziewanna), a Slavic goddess of the wilderness, forests and the hunt, in honor of the fact that it was discovered during the Polish Optical Gravitational Lensing Experiment of Warsaw University, which was led by Udalski.

+Discovery

+Dziewanna was discovered on 13 March 2010 by Andrzej Udalski, Scott S. Sheppard, Marcin Kubiak, and Chad Trujillo using the 1.3-meter Warsaw telescope at Las Campanas Observatory in Chile.
+The object was reobserved on 5 April 2010 by the discoverers and on 8 April 2010 by amateur astronomer Jennie McCormick at Farm Cove Observatory in Auckland, New Zealand.
+The discovery of Dziewanna was announced by the Minor Planet Center on 8 April 2010, although the number of observations was not sufficient to accurately determine the object's orbit.
+Two hours after the discovery announcement, Andrew Lowe reported precovery observations of Dziewanna in Palomar Observatory's Near-Earth Asteroid Tracking survey images from 2002 and 2003, which revealed that the object followed a highly eccentric orbit around the Sun.

 Distance

-The minor planet orbits the Sun at a distance of 32.6–108.3 AU once every 591 years and 4 months (215,992 days).
+Dziewanna orbits the Sun at a distance of 32.6 to 108.3 AU once every 591 years and 4 months (215,992 days).
 Its orbit has an eccentricity of 0.54 and an inclination of 29° with respect to the ecliptic.

 It is currently 39.1 AU from the Sun and will reach perihelion in 2038.
 A ten-million-year integration of the orbit shows that this object is in a 2:7 resonance with Neptune.

-A first precovery was taken by the Near-Earth Asteroid Tracking at Palomar Observatory in 2002, extending the minor planet's observation arc by 8 years prior to its discovery observation.
-Since then it has been observed 143 times over 6 oppositions and has an orbit quality of 1.
+A precovery image was taken by the Near-Earth Asteroid Tracking at Palomar Observatory in 2002.
+This extends Dziewanna's observation arc to 8 years prior to discovery.
+It has since been observed 143 times over 6 oppositions and has an orbit quality of 1.